zacman2400/username.github.io/docs/index.md

 ## About

 My name is Zachary Miller, and I am a MD/PhD student at University of Wisconsin-Madison.
 I am broadly interested in the intersection between computer science and medicine.
-Currently, I spend most of my time developing and applying machine learning algorithms to address challenges in motion correction and image reconstruction in Magnetic Resonance Imaging.
+Currently, I spend most of my time developing and applying machine learning algorithms to address challenges in motion correction and image reconstruction in medical imaging.
 Outside of research, I teach students for the medical school board exams, try to expand my mathematical knowledge base, and spend time with my fiance'.
 If you want to get in touch: _zmiller5@wisc.edu_

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.